 Susan A. Hoffpauir

-Dr. Susan Hoffpauir currently serves as Interim Dean, in addition to Professor and Academic Dean at the University of Arkansas Clinton School of Public Service.
+Dr. Susan Hoffpauir currently serves as Professor and Academic Dean at the University of Arkansas Clinton School of Public Service.
 Previously, she served as Associate Vice Chancellor for Academic Affairs and Academic Policy at the University of Arkansas at Little Rock.

 Under Hoffpauir’s leadership, the Clinton School has expanded its community partnerships in Arkansas, across the nation, and around the world.
 Clinton School students work with these partners on community and organizational change projects tied to curricular requirements.
 In Hoffpauir’s tenure, the Office of Field Services has built a policy and curricular infrastructure that supports partnerships with 44 international host organizations on six continents.